 - earn both continuing dental and medical education credit (AMA PRA Category 1 Credits).

 - obtain an evidence-based review that is free of commercial bias.

-- need minimal time away from practice and home.
+- require minimal time away from practice and home.

 - receive an excellent study guide that includes handouts of all lectures, a flash drive with all lecture presentations and pathology images.

 After this course you should be better able to:

 - assess the physical condition of the surgical patient and modify treatment based on systemic conditions.

 - summarize current dentoalveolar surgical methods including management of complications.

 - describe basic and advanced concepts in dental implantology.

 - develop criteria for the use and administration of local, conscious and general anesthetic agents.